7 Effective Retargeting Strategies from Marketing Experts

 - If you are targeting people that already made a purchase, for generating repeat purchases, your ad creative should include a discount that they can apply in their next purchase.

-In addition to ensuring the previously stated, there are some other things you should think of when designing your Google Remarketing Ads:
+Some other things you should think of when designing your Google Remarketing Ads

 - You can create both animated and static versions of each ad.
 Animated versions usually get a higher conversion rate, but not all sites support them.
 This way you ensure to make the most out of your ads.